spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/40-remove-clusters.md

 ---
 title: "Cluster Removal"
 metaTitle: "Remove Cluster"
-metaDescription: "Learn how to remove a cluster deployed and managed by Palette"
+metaDescription: "Learn how to remove a cluster deployed and managed by Palette."
 hideToC: false
 fullWidth: false
 ---